JoaoBastos023/HCI-CP-Logbook/stage3_low_fidelity/tasks.md

 ## Urban

-    1 - Check the schedule for Urban train from Aveiro to Porto departing around 5PM 2 - Check if pass validation date is past due, if it is, revalidate it 3 - Add Aveiro Station to check for departure schedule of the Urban train in favorites
+    1 - Check the schedule for Urban train from Aveiro to Porto departing around 5PM 2 - Check if pass validation date is past due, if it is, revalidate it.
+    3 - Add Aveiro Station with Urban train type to favorites and then check the departure schedules

-## Ocasional trips
+## Occasional trips
-    1 -  Buy a ticket from Aveiro to Porto on 20th of December around 9AM and choose AP as the train type and select a window seat and add to favorites.
+    1 - Buy a ticket from Aveiro to Porto on 20th of December around 9AM, choose AP as the train type, select a window seat and then add to favorites.
-    2 - Check if there's any delays or warning about the trains, if there is, go to your tickets and reschedule for tomorrow at the same hour.
+    2 - Check if there are any delays or warnings about the trains, if there are, go to your tickets and reschedule for tomorrow at the same time.
     3 - Buy ticket, AP Aveiro 9AM ->, from favorites